The Bankrate promise

 - Can focus on other goals – If you plan to refinance before your balloon payment is due, you can focus on saving money, building your credit score or achieving other financial goals now.

 - No prepayment penalty – There’s usually no prepayment penalty on a balloon mortgage, so you can make extra payments or pay it off before it matures without incurring a fee.

-- Risky – Because you need to make a lump sum payment when the loan comes due, you’ll either need to save enough cash, refinance or sell the home.
-None of these options are a guarantee, and if you can’t make the payment, you could lose the home and severely damage your credit.
+- Risk to home – Because you need to make a lump sum payment when the loan comes due, you’ll either need to save enough cash, refinance or sell the home.
+None of these options are guaranteed, and if you can’t make the payment, you could lose the home and severely damage your credit.